martonantoni/magidash/README.md

 magidash magic
 ```

-By default DosBox is emulating a CPU which is slightly slower than what I had 1995.
+By default DosBox is emulating a CPU which is slightly slower than what I had in 1995.
 As a result the game might be a bit slow, you can speed it up by pressing `CTRL-F12` to increase the cycles.
 Around 15k cycles should be enough.

 ## Controls